Yogesh-Tiwari/fetch-and-create-jenkins-jobs-python/README.md

    This will allow you to connect to Jenkins without verifying the SSL certificate.

-Known Issues:
+## Known Issues:
    Error while installing plugins (python-jenkins version 1.8.2):
    To resolve, edit the files specified in the PR to resolve the issue with installing plugins: https://review.opendev.org/c/jjb/python-jenkins/+/719059.
    To find the installed plugin path, we need to use the following command: "pip show python-jenkins" and refer to Location in the output.

-## Hot Tip
+## Git Bonus Tip

 If you want to temporarily ignore changes to the `secret.json` file and avoid tracking its modifications in Git, use:

-git update-index --assume-unchanged secrets/secret.json
+`git update-index --assume-unchanged secrets/secret.json`

 To start tracking changes to the `secret.json` file again, run:

-git update-index --no-assume-unchanged secrets/secret.json
+`git update-index --no-assume-unchanged secrets/secret.json`

 ## Contributing
 If you have any suggestions or improvements for this project, feel free to submit a pull request or open an issue.
 Contributions and feedback are welcome!